arturjzapater/ip-api-task/readme.md

 The tests for this application are all feature and browser tests.
 Since all the logic is geared towards generating a proper response, it made sense to test the `IpController` as a whole using feature tests, rather than unit tests.
 The success of the feature tests ensures that its private functions work as they should.

 In order to be able to use Guzzle in the feature tests, I used dependency injection in the class `IpController`, so that it would be easy to use a mock version instead.

+The browser tests use Laravel Dusk, which provides an easy-to-use browser automation for testing.
+Dusk is configured to use ChromeDriver.
+So Chrome/Chromium needs to be installed to run these tests.